Signals Intelligence

 Transcriptionist

-Cognitive skills your 1N3X4 training built — and where they transfer.
+Cognitive skills your 1N3X4 training built — and where they transfer in civilian work.

 Pattern Recognition